 - St. Michael's population is largely Yup'ik Eskimo today, and many residents are descendants of Russian traders.
 Seal, beluga whale, moose, caribou, fish, and berries are important staples.

 - Name of Federally Recognized Tribe

 Facilities, Utilities, and Health Care

 - Piped Water, Piped Sewar, Honey Bucket Hauling, Washeteria, Electric (AVEC) Health Clinic, Police, Volunteer Fire, Search and Rescue, Roads, Dock, Equipment & Truck Rentals

 - Saint Michael is accessible by air and sea only.
-The state owns a 4,001' long by 75' wide gravel airstrip, and a seaplane base is available.
+The state owns a gravel airstrip, and a seaplane base is available.
 Regular and charter flights are available from Nome and Unalakleet.
 It is near the Yukon River Delta and has a good natural harbor but no dock.
 Lighterage service is provided on a frequent basis from Nome.
 Saint Michael receives at least one annual shipment of bulk cargo.
 A 10.5-mile road exists to Stebbins.